martinrotter/rssguard/resources/docs/Documentation.md

 #### AdBlock
 [Web-based variant](#webb) of RSS Guard offers ad-blocking functionality via [Adblocker](https://github.com/cliqz-oss/adblocker).
 Adblocker offers similar performance to [uBlock Origin](https://github.com/gorhill/uBlock).

 You need to have have [Node.js](https://nodejs.org) with [NPM](https://www.npmjs.com) (which is usually included in Node.js installer) installed to have ad-blocking in RSS Guard working.
 Also, the implementation requires additional [npm](https://www.npmjs.com) modules to be installed.
-You see that list of needed modules near the top of [this](https://github.com/martinrotter/rssguard/blob/master/resources/scripts/adblock/adblock-server.js) file.
+You see the list of needed modules near the top of [this](https://github.com/martinrotter/rssguard/blob/master/resources/scripts/adblock/adblock-server.js) file.

 I understand that the above installation of needed dependencies is not trivial, but it is necessary evil to have up-to-date and modern implementation of AdBlock in RSS Guard.
 Previous `C++`-based implementation was buggy, quite slow and hard to maintain.